Frequently Asked Questions

 Do you accept Insurance?

-We do not accept insurance.
-However, we offer super bills, which are receipts of payment coded for you to submit to your insurance as an out of network expense.
+We are currently in network with Meritage and Kaiser.
+If you are not in network with either of those providers, we do offer super bills, which are receipts of payment coded for you to submit to your insurance as an out of network expense.

 Families are also encouraged to seek out a gap exception and/or an “in for out” for our services, due to the claim that there are no other “in network” clinics that provide our services within a reasonable driving distance.
 With a gap exception or an “in for out” families are typically able to get in-network reimbursement for our services.